zndu22/WebsiteTest/README.md

-just an HTML Hello, World! to test out the Github Pages
+just a place for me to mess around with web dev